mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - PHP - Compiling and Installing PHP 5.1.6 in Ubuntu 12.04.md

 	sudo cp ~/php-5.1.6/php.ini-dist /opt/php516-gd/lib/php.ini

-Edit the `php.ini` file for PHP 5.1.6:
+Edit the `php.ini` file for PHP 5.1.6 if you need to:

 	sudo nano /opt/php516-gd/lib/php.ini

+And with that done, you can restart Apache like this to get the new module loaded in as expected:

+    sudo service apache2 restart

+If that all went well, checking with `phpinfo()` command should show you now have PHP 5.1.6 running on your Apache web server.

 ### How to turn off FreeType hinting in PHP GD 2.0 and lower.

-If you’re interested in turning off FreeType hinting, search for the following line in the GD source (gdft.c):
+If you’re interested in turning off FreeType hinting in the source code, search for the following line in the GD source code file named `gdft.c`:

     err = FT_Load_Glyph (face, glyph_index, FT_LOAD_DEFAULT);

-and replace it with
+And replace that line with this one:

     err = FT_Load_Glyph (face, glyph_index, FT_LOAD_NO_HINTING);

 How to turn off FreeType hinting in PHP GD 2.0.13:

-	sudo nano [path to php source files] ext/gd/libgd/gdft.c

 	sudo nano ~/php-5.1.6/ext/gd/libgd/gdft.c

 Search for `render_mode`; should look like this: